ElektraInitiative/libelektra/doc/help/kdb-mountOdbc.md

 - `-d`, `--debug`:
   Give debug information.
 Prints additional information in case of errors/warnings.
 - `-f`, `--force`:
-  Create the mountpoint even if the data source can not be reached at mount time.
+  Create the mountpoint even if the data source can not be reached at mount-time.

 ## Examples